 OSHA recommends GHS training to prevent chemical accidents in the workplace.
 According to OSHA guidelines, GHS training should focus on the Hazard Communication Standard (HCS) that is designed to reduce chemical related injuries through clear communication and protective measures.

 Effective GHS training can be implemented with a blended training model that begins with basic information about the hazards of working with chemicals, how to interpret hazard labels on chemicals, how to locate and read Safety Data Sheets, and how to handle chemicals safely.
-This basic chemical safety training can be delivered through an online learning system to ensure every employee receives clear and consistent information.
+This basic chemical safety training can be delivered through an online learning management system to ensure every employee receives clear and consistent information.

-Online instruction should be followed by on-the-job training to ensure employees know the steps to follow for safe chemical use.
+Online learning should be followed by on-the-job training to ensure employees know the steps to follow for safe chemical use.
 When assigning a task that requires chemical use to a new employee, shadow them to ensure they follow your operation’s procedures.
 At a minimum, they should demonstrate they know how to read the label, look up the SDS, and secure the correct personal protective equipment (PPE) before they even begin the task.

 New employees are not the only ones who need GHS training.
 As a best practice, require all employees to re-take the training each year.
 With the right training and proactive chemical-use policies, you can protect your employees and customers from the dangers of chemical accidents in the workplace.